Germany in the Eurovision Song Contest 2001: At Eurovision

-In Germany, the show was broadcast on Das Erste which featured commentary by Peter Urban.
+The contest was broadcast on Das Erste, with commentary by Peter Urban.
 The show was watched by 8.44 million viewers in Germany, which meant a market share of 36.9 per cent.

 Voting

 Below is a breakdown of points awarded to Germany and awarded by Germany in the contest.
 The nation awarded its 12 points to in the contest.

 NDR appointed Axel Bulthaupt as its spokesperson to announce the top 12-point score awarded by the German televote.